The Christmas Song: Other versions

 "The Christmas Song" has been covered by numerous artists from a wide variety of genres.
 In December 1946, Bing Crosby performed it on a recorded radio broadcast with an introduction including Skitch Henderson on piano.
 Crosby, with the Ken Darby Singers and the John Scott Trotter Orchestra, also made a studio recording on March 19, 1947, which went on to be released as a single later that same year.
 In 1953, Perry Como performed the song for both the Christmas Joy single and his album Around the Christmas Tree.

 In 1999, Christina Aguilera recorded a version and included it on her album, My Kind of Christmas (2000).
-The song found critical and commercial success and peaked at number eighteen on the US Billboard Hot 100 singles chart; the second highest position for the song on the chart after the original.
-Aguilera's cover also reached number seventy-two on the Hot 100 Singles Sales 2000 year-end chart, compiled by Billboard.
+The song found critical and commercial success and peaked at number 18 on the US Billboard Hot 100 singles chart; the second highest position for the song on the chart after the original.
+Aguilera's cover also reached number 72 on the Hot 100 Singles Sales 2000 year-end chart, compiled by Billboard.

 In 2003 for his EP Let It Snow, Michael Bublé recorded a cover of the song.
 It charted at number 6 on the Billboard Adult Contemporary chart.
 In 2018, Lauren Daigle's cover of the song reached number 55 on the Billboard Hot 100 and number one on the Christian Songs chart.
 In 2021, Jacob Collier's cover of the song was nominated for the Grammy Award for Best Arrangement, Instrumental and Vocals at the 64th Annual ceremony.

-The song has also been covered by Doris Day with the Les Brown Jr. Orchestra of Renown, Ariana Grande, Camila Cabello, The Carpenters, Celine Dion, Ella Fitzgerald, Elizabeth Gillies, Frank Sinatra, The Jackson 5, John Legend, JoJo, Justin Bieber, Kenny Burrell, Luther Vandross, Mariya Takeuchi, Mary J. Blige, Ne-Yo, NSYNC, Pentatonix, Peter Hollens, Shawn Mendes, Brandy, and Toni Braxton, among others.
+The song has also been covered by Doris Day with the Les Brown Jr. Orchestra of Renown, Ariana Grande, Brandy, Camila Cabello, The Carpenters, Celine Dion, Ella Fitzgerald, Elizabeth Gillies, Frank Sinatra, The Jackson 5, John Legend, JoJo, Justin Bieber, Kenny Burrell, Luther Vandross, Mariya Takeuchi, Mary J. Blige, Ne-Yo, NSYNC, Pentatonix, Peter Hollens, Shawn Mendes, and Toni Braxton, Jung Kook, among others.